-After all the content we've created so far, it's time to introduce you to a concept that, at the same time, is the central paradigm of Ruby and other modern programming languages: object-oriented programming.
+After all the content we’ve created so far, it’s time to introduce you to a concept which, at the same time, is the main paradigm of Ruby and other modern programming languages: object-oriented programming.

 But as always, we have to have a good context before going deeper on the topic and also see what other kinds of programming paradigms are out there.